Adriqun/C-CPP-SDL2/README.md

 # C-CPP-SDL2
-C, C++ with Simple DirectMedia Layer
+C and CPP with Simple DirectMedia Layer